Riemannian Local Mechanism for SPD Neural Networks: Proposed Method

 \subsubsection{Submanifolds Fusion Strategies}

-If we follow the \cref{prop:conv_manifold} rigorously, it would result in a major computational burden, in view of the complex structure of Rienammian manifold.
+If we follow the \propsref{prop:conv_manifold} rigorously, it would result in a major computational burden, in view of the complex structure of the Riemannian manifold.
 Therefore, we fuse this multi-scale information in an approximate way instead.
-Since the $\mathcal{S}_{++}^d$ is diffeomorphic to $\mathcal{S}^d$ by matrix logarithm and $\mathcal{S}^d$ forms a Euclidean space, we can fuse the multi-scale information in a comparatively simple space, \textit{i.e.}, $\mathcal{S}^d$, which is a well known technique for tackling the problems of data analysis on SPD manifold \cite{huang2015log}.
+Since the SPD manifold $\mathcal{S}_{++}^d$ is diffeomorphic to the Euclidean space $\mathcal{S}^d$ of symmetric matrices by matrix logarithm, we can fuse the multi-scale information in a comparatively simple space, \textit{i.e.}, $\mathcal{S}^d$, which is a well-known technique for tackling the problems of data analysis on SPD manifolds \cite{huang2015log}.

 To be more specific, we first map each principal submatrix into a real symmetric matrix by matrix logarithm, $M_k^{i j} = \log(P_{k}^{i j})$, where $k,i$ and $j$ represent $k^{th}$ layer,$i^{th}$ channel, and $j^{th}$ submatrix respectively.
 Considering that the dimensionality of the Euclidean space formed by symmetric matrices $\mathcal{S}^d$ is $\frac{d(d+1)}{2}$ , for each $M_k^{i j}$, we exploit its lower triangular part to further mitigate the computational burden.
 Since at this point the features lie in a Euclidean space, concatenation can be applied to fuse them.
 This process can be formally described as: